lichao14442/RiGi/README.md

 # RiGi
 Matlab Deep Learning Toolbox

-The original version is developed in my personal time.
+The original version is developed in our personal time.
 If it can help the users, it's great.

 Floders:
  layer: the basic layer, it contents linear, bias, mse, nonlinear,...( it will be fulled with other layers)